 What is the Eligibility for NDA 2024 (1)

 Candidates appearing in the 12th Class under the 10+2 pattern of School Education or equivalent examination can start applying for this examination.

-- Unmarried Male/Female between the age of 16 ½ to 19½ yrs as on the first day of the month in which course is due to commence (Should be Born Between 02 January 2004 to 01 January 2006, inclusive of both dates)
+- Unmarried Male/Female between the age of 16 ½ to 19½ yrs as on the first day of the month in which the course is due to commence (Should be Born Between 02 July 2005 to 01 July 2008, inclusive of both dates)